Skip to content

 Install

-In case you don't want to use Conan in your project and just want to install the mp-units library on your file system and use find_package(mp-units) from another repository to find it; it is enough to perform the following steps:
+If you don't want to use Conan in your project and just want to install the mp-units library on your file system, and use find_package(mp-units) from another repository to find it; it is enough to perform the following steps:

 conan install . -pr <your_conan_profile> -s compiler.cppstd=20 -b=missing